alexharri/website/posts/state-of-iceland-2024.md

 </tbody>
 </table>}

-The below chart shows the monthly salary figures split by age bracket.
+The below chart shows monthly salary for developers in Iceland, split by age bracket.

 <BarChart data="compensation-by-experience" normalize />

 As a freshly minted developer, you can expect to earn under or around ISK 800K.
 Even though the first salary bracket goes to zero, I wouldn't expect many developers to be earning less than 650K unless they're entering the field without a degree.

-With a few years of experience, most developers move from the &lt;800K to the 800K - 1.0M bracket.
-And at 6 or more years of experience, a lot of developers move into brackets above &gt;1.0M.
+With a few years of experience, most developers move from the &lt;800K to the 800K-1.0M bracket.
+And at 6 or more years of experience a lot of developers move into the &gt;1.0M brackets.

-Attempting to summarize this:
+Summarizing this:

- * developers starting their career can expect to earn under or around ISK 800K monthly (USD 70K yearly)
+ * Developers starting their career can expect to earn under or around ISK 800K monthly (USD 70K yearly)
- * developers with 3-10 of experience generally earn ISK 800K to 1.2M monthly (USD 70K to 100K yearly)
+ * Developers with 3-10 of experience generally earn ISK 800K to 1.2M monthly (USD 70K to 100K yearly)
- * developers with over 10 of experience generally earn ISK 1.0M to 1.4M monthly (USD 85K to 120K yearly)
+ * Developers with over 10 of experience generally earn ISK 1.0M to 1.4M monthly (USD 85K to 120K yearly)
- * a significant number of highly experienced developers (10 to 20+ years of experience) earn 1.4M to &gt;1.6M monthly (USD 120K to &gt;140K yearly)
+ * A significant number of highly experienced developers (10 to 20+ years of experience) earn 1.4M to &gt;1.6M monthly (USD 120K to &gt;140K yearly)

-TL;DR: the typical developer in Iceland earns from USD 85K to 120K yearly.
+TL;DR: the typical developer in Iceland earns around USD 85K to 120K yearly.

-Here is a different view of the same compensation data, which I feel shows the story of how developers move to higher salary brackets as their experience increases more clearly.
+Here is a different view of the same compensation data, which I feel shows the story of how developers move into the higher salary brackets as they gain more experience.

 <BarChart data="compensation-by-experience" stacked horizontal normalize />

 ### Salary by programming language

-Grouping salary information by language usage gives us the following chart:
+The following chart shows monthly salary grouped by language:

 <BarChart data="compensation-by-language" horizontal stacked />